Hi! You've reached our website for customers based outside of the United States.

-Traders who trade Bitcoin with Plus500 can trade this and other cryptocurrencies 24 hours a day.
+Traders who trade Bitcoin with Plus500 and other cryptocurrencies can do so 24 hours a day.

 Having continuous access to the real-time price for this digital coin ensures that traders can confidently open and close positions without worrying about digital wallets or a lack of buyers in the market.